eclipse-sumo/sumo/docs/web/docs/FAQ.md

 There is a know problem in Windows 10 with scaling and flickering in certain applications.
 If scaling is greater than 100%, a flickering may appear in SUMO-GUI and NETEDIT during mouse movement.
-The only known solution is leaving Scaling at 100%
+The only known solution is leaving Scaling at 100%.
+Another cause is the use of a modern graphics card.
+If your computer supports it, run SUMO using the integrated graphics card (Control panel->NVidia Control Panel->Select integrated graphid card->apply)

 ### Missing Characters in Parameter Dialogs (i.e. Chinese Street names) on Linux